Vyral/scott-voak/_posts/2019-04-23-why-you-should-consider-doing-a-pre-inspection-before-selling-your-home.md

 {% include youtube.html %}

-A pre-inspection means you’ll know what’s wrong before buyers do.
-From there, you can save a lot of time and money by fixing things yourself.
+<p style="text-align: center;"><em>A pre-inspection means you’ll know what’s wrong before buyers do.
+From there, you can save a lot of time and money by fixing things yourself.</em></p>

 Before you decide to sell your home, there are a few reasons why you should consider getting a pre-inspection.&nbsp;